 Seamless integration of products and services with client operations provide value and unparalleled results.
 Progressive concepts for future product offerings will allow SubC to maintain a position of technical leadership in the market for years to come.
 Every underwater project offers its own unique challenges, and as ocean exploration evolves, these challenges only increase.
 There continues to be a significant need for delving deeper into the ocean floor and, as a result, SubC Imaging is dedicated to developing progressive solutions to accomplish just that.

-SubC has had extensive involvement with ocean observatories including Ocean Networks Canada’s Neptune and University of Washington’s Regional Scale Nodes, and is proud to be a part of several high-profile international projects such as the search for Amelia Earhart’s plane and a survey of Australia’s World War ll light cruiser - the HMAS Sydney.
+SubC has had extensive involvement with ocean observatories including Ocean Networks Canada’s Neptune and University of Washington’s Regional Scale Nodes and is proud to be a part of several high-profile international projects such as, the Titanic Survey Expedition, the search for Amelia Earhart’s plane and a survey of Australia’s World War ll light cruiser - the HMAS Sydney.